jim-collier/x9git/project/backlog.md

 ### Bugs

+- 🔘 `repo clone` never resolves an account from what it is cloning.
+	- Every other command reads the owner off origin, and create/connect read it off the command line.
+Clone reads origin too - which, run from inside an unrelated repo, is that repo's owner rather than the one being cloned.
+	- Noticed while making clone accept the `owner/name` shorthand; left alone there because it changes which credentials a clone uses, not just what it accepts.

 From a full review of the Go code, 20260818. gofmt, vet, staticcheck and the suite (530/0) are clean; these are what the tools don't see.
 Several are inherited from the frozen bash build - latent there, but live in the shipping binary.

 - ✅ Code Review 20260818 item 1: `pr ok` can destroy never-pushed commits.